Reducing the environmental impact from food Tweet

-With Joseph Poore, Researcher at the Oxford Martin Programme on Food Sustainability Analytics, Department of Biology, University of Oxford
+With Joseph Poore, Director of the Oxford Martin Programme on Food Sustainability Analytics, Department of Biology, University of Oxford

 During this webinar, researcher Joseph Poore share findings and answer questions about his research on how to best reduce the negative environmental impact of global food production.

 The talk is centered around the findings in the article Reducing food’s environmental impacts through producers and consumers published in the scientific journal Science in 2018.
 The article is co-written with Thomas Nemecek, Deputy Head of the Research Group on Life-Cycle Assessments at Agroscope.

 For the study reported in this article, the researchers analysed the impact of producing the world’s 40 most popular food products, representing about 90% of the global protein and calorie consumption.
 Using data sets for the environmental impact of food production from previous studies, they could cover the production of these products at 38 700 farms in 119 countries.